 Think about the meals you regularly make.
 (Remember the collection of meal ideas and recipes you’ve been keeping and using to create regular meal plans?
 Well, this list is going to prove valuable as you build a capsule pantry.)
 Oatmeal?
 Granola?
 Spaghetti?
 Soups?
 Tacos?
 Grain-style bowls?
 Bean burritos?
 Pancakes?
 What ingredients do you use to regularly make these meals?
 What foods does your family regularly enjoy as snacks?
 Berries?
 Yogurt?
 Granola?
 Start a list and keep it going.

-Now, go through your current pantry (remember, this includes fridge, freezer, and actual pantry).
+GET STARTED: Go through your current pantry (remember, this includes fridge, freezer, and actual pantry).
 Take everything out.
 Donate non-perishable food you don’t use.
 I know, there was good intention behind purchasing these items, but it’s time to let it go and simplify.
 Toss food that’s expired.
 Toss condiments that you don’t ever use, or use them ASAP if they’re still good.
 Ask yourself, “Do I use this regularly?
 Can this ingredient be used in multiple ways to build meals and feed my family?
 Do we love this?”

 In the actual pantry, sort food into categories that make sense to you, such as: canned ingredients (tomatoes, beans, coconut milk, etc.), baking ingredients (cacao/cocoa, sugars, etc.), dried fruits, snack foods, seasonings.
 I keep my nuts and seeds, along with grains, in my garage fridge to keep them fresh and bug-free.
-Repeat this practice with the freezer and fridge.
-I shared my fridge organization in this post.
+Watch how I organize my pantry here.

 When you notice something is getting low, make a note on your grocery list and restock it.
 That way you can always make simple, nourishing meals.
 We have an Amazon Alexa.
 When an ingredient is about to run out, I announce, “Hey Alexa, add rice to my Whole Foods list.”
 I could also use a pen and paper, but using this convenience is a such a small win for this busy mom.